hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 ---
 layout: post
 title: "Journeyman's Tips on Optimizing SQL Queries"
-date:   2023-05-10 21:00:00 +0000
+date: 2023-08-20 12:00:00 +0000
-categories: [programming, sql]
+categories: [ programming, sql ]
 ---

 ### Introduction

 How you query your database matters.
 Sloppy queries can bring your website to a halt.
-Effective queries can make your big data analytic platform run fast.
+Effective queries can make your data analytic platform run fast.

 This article shares tips I use to make database queries work better.
 I don't know all the tricks out there.
 We will explore those that actually helped me solve problems in live